Specviz Simple Demo#

 Use case: This notebook demonstrates how to inspect spectra in Specviz, export spectra from the GUI in the notebook, select regions in the GUI and in the notebook, and measure the redshift of a source in the GUI.

 Data: NIRISS 1D spectra from the NGDEEP survey.
-The dataset is directly obtain from MAST after the default JWST pipeline processing.
+The dataset has been processed with the default pipeline and is read from AWS.

 Cross-intrument: all instruments.